sid-008/Gopher-Store/README.md

 TODO:

-- Use AOF persistence
+- Read aof in main
-- Implement suppot for more commands
+- Implement suppot for more commands: such as HSET etc